 I highly recommend Audition for podcasting – and there are a ton of easy-to-follow tutorials online to help you get started.

-You can get a 1-year subscription from Amazon here (this is also the only way to purchase it as a gift) or click the button below to sign up directly through Adobe:
+You can also get a 1-year subscription to Creative Cloud from Amazon here (this is also the only way to purchase it as a gift) or click the button below to sign up directly through Adobe:

 Audacity is a free cross-platform audio editor.
 It’s commonly used for podcasting and has powerful features.
 One of the downsides is that it can be confusing to use when first getting started, but once you get the hang of it, it’s great.